Motoki Nagakura

-Motoki Nagakura (長倉 幹樹, Nagakura Motoki) is a Japanese professional footballer who plays as a forward for club FC Tokyo, on loan from Urawa Red Diamonds.
+Motoki Nagakura (長倉 幹樹, Nagakura Motoki) is a Japanese professional footballer who plays as a forward for club FC Tokyo.

 Youth career

 Nagakura began his career with Urawa Reds Junior Youth (under-15) after being scouted from junior high school.
 Despite being physically smaller than his peers, he was technically skilled and eventually earned promotion to Urawa Reds Youth (under-18).
 In 2017, he scored 7 goals in 18 appearances in the Prince Takamado JFA U-18 Premier League.
 Nagakura spent three years with Urawa Reds Youth, but was not offered promotion to the first team, so he decided to go to Juntendo University.

 Nagakura spent four seasons at Juntendo University, culminating in a run in the 2021 Emperor's Cup, where he helped knock out J1 League club FC Tokyo in the second round and narrowly lose out to J2 League club Thespakusatsu Gunma in the third round.

 Club career

 Tokyo United FC

 After finishing university and not receiving any offers from J.League clubs, Nagakura decided to join fifth-tier Kantō Soccer League club Tokyo United FC.
 As this was an amateur contract, he worked part-time in a gym alongside playing football.
 Nagakura impressed on the pitch, scoring 8 goals in 9 appearances.
 He finished as the league's joint top scorer, despite only playing for half the season.